Travelling in different train classes in India and food

 Sleeper Overnight Trains (3 Tier, 3 AC class and 2 Tier, 2 AC class)

-Next, we took the 3-tier and 2-tier AC cars.
+Next, we took the 3-tier and 2-tier AC cars, both different train classes in India.
 Both of these are sleeper cars.
 The main difference is the number of people in the car.
 The 3-tier has more people & fewer privacy features.
 Essentially the car is divided up into rooms (minus walls) where there are berths of beds.
 The beds can be changed into seats as needed.

 The 2-tier AC means that if it’s daytime there are two people who might sit on the bench, and none of the beds are folded up.
 In the 3-tier AC the middle bed is folded up during the day so that people can sit upright on the bottom bunk.
 In the 2-tier the top bunk does not fold up.